In my last post I reviewed the external eSATA hard drive I bought recently, so now I will give you a guide for setting one up.

 Before you do anything make sure you have one or more SATA slots available in your motherboard, if you’re not sure open the case, the slots look like this.

-If you don’t have an empty PCI slot then remove a card you are sure you don’t use.
-I removed my 56K modem, I haven’t had to use dial-up in years so I don’t think I will miss it, or drill a hole somewhere in the case to put up the port, it’s really up to you.
+If you don’t have an empty PCI slot, then remove a card you are sure you don’t use.
+I removed my 56K modem, I haven’t had to use dial-up in years, so I don’t think I will miss it.
+Or you could drill a hole somewhere in the case to put up the port, it’s really up to you.

 The installation is fairly simple, depending on what type of eSATA bracket you bought (single or double port like the one I got):